SofiaWongg/SwiftSolarTakehome/README.md

 **frequency_plots** This is the function called to generate plots on initial load.
 Similar to process_form, but uses default values '20' and 'months' to generate plots.
 Renders the HTML file: frequency_plots.html.

-## Resources Used

-**Pandas:** A Python library used for data manipulation and analysis, particularly for loading data from CSV files.
-**Plotly:** A Python graphing library used for creating interactive plots and visualizations.
-**Requests:** A Python HTTP library used for making HTTP requests to the Wikipedia API.
-**Wikipedia API:** The API used to retrieve revision data for Wikipedia pages related to solar energy events.
-**NumPy:** A Python library used for numerical computing, though it's not explicitly used in this project.
-**datetime:** A Python module used for manipulating dates and times.
-**CSV file:** A local file containing data about solar energy events, accessed using Python's built-in file reading capabilities.

 ## Future Considerations